-its outbuildings, park and vineyard
+its outbuildings, parklands and vineyard

-Close to the village of Macau, this former viticultural castle is approx. fifteen minutes from Bordeaux Lac by car.
+Close to the village of Macau, this former wine-making chateau is approx. fifteen minutes from Bordeaux Lac by car.
 The regional capital can also be accessed in forty minutes by train from the village train station linking it with Paris in less than three hours.
 This residence is in the heart of the prestigious Haut-Médoc vineyards, on the left bank of the Gironde estuary.
 Shops, schools, medical practices are just a few minutes away in this village of 4000 inhabitants.

 As early as the 1740s, this estate is cited as being a residence belonging to the Bordeaux aristocracy.
 It was passed down in a family for generations until the French Revolution.
 In 19th century, numerous alterations were undertaken, in particular the building of the three pavilions.
 The property was modernised: new farm buildings, a workman’s house, dovecote and water reservoir were added.
-In 20th century, part of the vineyards were sold to the neighbouring castles.
+In 20th century, part of the vineyards were sold to the neighbouring chateaux.

 The rectangular main building is flanked by three half-pavilions: one central and two protruding at the north and south ends.
 The main façade is decorated.
 The ground floor is continuous and slighted raised.
 A moulded cornice tops the entire ground floor.
 The upper floor of the central pavilion comprises three baluster windows on sills.
 The slate roof of the three pavilions, recently renovated, features dormer windows with scrolls and triangular pediments.
 The half-pavilions only have one window on the second floor.